MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 The pairs of element of offset vectors are wrapped as `BlockVector` objects.

-    salary_col = BlockVector(salary_offs, salary_elts, OPT)
+    salary_col = BlockVector(salary_offs, salary_elts, x0to1)
-    rate_col = BlockVector(rate_offs, rate_elts, OPT)
+    rate_col = BlockVector(rate_offs, rate_elts, x0to1)

 Here, the last parameter of the `BlockVector` constructor is the cardinality constraint on the size of the blocks.
-The constraint `OPT` indicates that each block should contain from 0 to 1 elements.
+The constraint `x0to1` indicates that each block should contain from 0 to 1 elements.

 The first two columns of the table do not contain empty cells, and therefore could be represented by regular vectors.
-If we choose to wrap these columns with `BlockVector`, we should use the constraint `REG` to indicate that each block must contain exactly one element.
+If we choose to wrap these columns with `BlockVector`, we should use the constraint `x1to1` to indicate that each block must contain exactly one element.
 Alternatively, `BlockVector` provides the following shorthand notation.